 6. Adjust the font, color, size, position, and orientation according to your needs.

 7. Right-click on it, and select Format Shape…

 8. Click on Text Options > Solid Fill > Transparency.
-It best to set the transparency level somewhere between 70-90 percent.
+It is best to set the transparency level somewhere between 70-90 percent.

 9. Now, go back to View > Normal.

 10. You should see the slides containing the watermark you just created.